New Iberia, Louisiana, United States

 - Consequences of error are easily measured and can be confined.

-Requirements: Must have High School Diploma or GED.
+Requirements: Must have a High School Diploma or GED.

 - Basic reading comprehension and writing skills are required.